msg-DAVID-GmbH/RemoteWorking/06_exercises.md

 - tasks have to be team-, situational- and skill-specific to YOUR situation

 ### organizational
-- roughly 90 mins
+- roughly 90 minutes
 - group attendees into pairs / triplets, each group should consist of members working in the same team
-- 30-45 mins creating task lists
+- 30-45 minutes creating task lists
-- 10 mins presentation of the most important milestones per group, using a beamer to show whole task list + 5 mins feedback from all attendees to presenting group = roughly 1h presentation
+- 10 minutes presentation of the most important milestones per group, using a projector to show whole task list + 5 minutes feedback from all attendees to presenting group = roughly 1h presentation

 ## Role-play: moderating a virtual meeting
 - 1 moderator, up to 6 participants
 - simulated daily standup meeting
-- because of lack of common project: each participant describes his last vacation (3 mins max)
+- because of lack of common project: each participant describes his last vacation (3 minutes max)
-- moderator: use knowledge from workshop to moderate + makes meeting last 20 mins max
+- moderator: use knowledge from workshop to moderate + makes meeting last 20 minutes max
 - beforehand, each participant gets a "special task" to execute

 ### special tasks